deNBI/cloud-user-docs/wiki/index.md

 ## [de.NBI Cloud Portal](portal.md)

-The de.NBI Cloud portal allows you apply for projects but also to start a virtual machine if you are part of the simple VM project.
+The de.NBI Cloud portal allows you to apply for projects, but also to start a virtual machine if you are part of the simple VM project.

 ## Tutorials